Sec-ant/zxing-wasm/README.md

 console.log(writeOutput.image); // A PNG image blob.
 ```

-## Configuring `.wasm` File Serving
+## Configuring `.wasm` Serving

 ### Serving via Web or CDN

 When using this package, a `.wasm` binary file needs to be served somewhere so the runtime can fetch, compile and instantiate the WASM module.
 In order to provide a smooth development experience, the serve path is automatically assigned a [jsDelivr CDN](https://fastly.jsdelivr.net/npm/zxing-wasm/) url upon build.

-If you want to change the serve path to your own server or other CDNs, please use [`prepareZXingModule`](https://zxing-wasm.deno.dev/functions/full.prepareZXingModule.html) and pass an `overrides` object with a custom defined [`locateFile`](https://emscripten.org/docs/api_reference/module.html?highlight=locatefile#Module.locateFile) function before reading or writing barcodes. `locateFile` is one of the [Emscripten `Module` attribute hooks](https://emscripten.org/docs/api_reference/module.html#affecting-execution) that can affect the code execution of the `Module` object during its lifecycle.
+If you want to change the serve path to your own server or other CDNs, please use [`prepareZXingModule`](https://zxing-wasm.deno.dev/functions/full.prepareZXingModule.html) and pass an [`overrides`](http://localhost:4173/interfaces/full.PrepareZXingModuleOptions.html#overrides) object with a custom defined [`locateFile`](https://emscripten.org/docs/api_reference/module.html?highlight=locatefile#Module.locateFile) function before reading or writing barcodes. `locateFile` is one of the [Emscripten `Module` attribute hooks](https://emscripten.org/docs/api_reference/module.html#affecting-execution) that can affect the code execution of the `Module` object during its lifecycle.

 e.g.